 - Educational materials to ensure health-care providers have the information they need to understand what the law means, what the options are for a patient and what the process is for PAD.
 In this way, they can provide proper information to patients who ask questions.
-A hotline that offers health-care providers information about what the law/regulations mean would be helpful. - Educational materials and courses that foster strong communication and interview skills, so a healthcare provider can understand and verify the motives of a person who requests PAD and ascertain if there are gaps where support is needed during the assessment process. - Education that fosters expertise in pain/symptom management so nurses and other health-care providers can assess, articulate and advocate for a patient whose symptoms are not being addressed. - Education that cultivates a strong foundation in ethical principles and moral guidance, so health-care providers have a good knowledge of issues/implications and access to guidance in specific situations.
-In addition, it would be important for nurses and other health-care providers to have access to ethical support, via clinical ethicists and experts, to help them navigate difficult issues.

-- Psychological support for health-care providers, so burnout does not occur, is key.
+A hotline that offers health-care providers information about what the law/regulations mean would be helpful. - Educational materials and courses that foster strong communication and interview skills, so a health-care provider can understand and verify the motives of a person who requests PAD and ascertain if there are gaps where support is needed during the assessment process. - Education that fosters expertise in pain/symptom management so nurses and other health-care providers can assess, articulate and advocate for a patient whose symptoms are not being addressed. - Education that cultivates a strong foundation in ethical principles and moral guidance, so health-care providers have a good knowledge of issues/implications and access to guidance in specific situations.
+In addition, it would be important for nurses and other health-care providers to have access to ethical support, via clinical ethicists and experts, to help them navigate difficult issues. - Psychological support for health-care providers, so burnout does not occur, is key.
 For example, in hospice care models, psychologists sit with the nursing team and debrief with them about any experiences they found to be traumatic.
-This process helps to sustain them in their practice. - A process that enables health-care providers to follow their conscience is essential, should they feel PAD conflicts with their moral/religious beliefs.
-The CNA code of ethics emphasizes that "employers and co-workers are responsible for ensuring that nurses and other co-workers who declare a conflict of conscience receive fair treatment and do not experience discrimination" (p.
+This process helps to sustain them in their practice.
+Supports are especially needed for those working in rural and remote areas.

+A process that enables health-care providers to follow their conscience is essential, should they feel PAD conflicts with their moral/religious beliefs.
+The CNA code of ethics (2008) emphasizes that "employers and co-workers are responsible for ensuring that nurses and other co-workers who declare a conflict of conscience receive fair treatment and do not experience discrimination" (p.
 46).
-At the same time, health-care providers cannot abandon a patient and must arrange for alternative care.
-We have heard that the concrete guidelines outlined in our code are highly useful to nurses and employers (see pp. 44-46, https://www.cna-aiic.ca/~/media/cna/page-content/pdf-fr/code-of-ethics-for-registered-nurses.pdf?la=en). - Teachings on PAD should be part of nursing and medical students' curriculums and part of health-care providers' ongoing professional development.
+At the same time, health-care providers cannot abandon a patient and must arrange for alternative care, which is also in keeping with the CNA code: